beginning of content

 If not treated early, rhabdomyolysis can lead to complications, such as:

-How is rhabdomyolysis prevented?
+Can rhabdomyolysis be prevented?

 Read more on how to start strength training in a safe way.